AbdullahAlAnasSaimon/Interview-questions/README.md

 **== (Equality Operator):**

-The == operator checks for equality after performing type coercion.
+The == operator checks for equality after performing type conversion.
 If the operands have different types, JavaScript will attempt to convert them to the same type before making the comparison.

 Example: 0 == false evaluates to true because false is converted to 0 during comparison.

 **=== (Strict Equality Operator):**

-The === operator checks for strict equality without performing type coercion.
+The === operator checks for strict equality without performing type conversion.
 It only returns true if the operands are of the same type and have the same value.

 Example: 0 === false evaluates to false because 0 and false are of different types.